alanng10/Style/Docue/Major/a.md

 Style is more high inf it is more pretty.

+Style has order of more high inf it is in 1 theme.

 Style is recognizable to be effecon in scenario.

 Style is lite so as to be effecon in feeling.